Home > INTERNATIONAL

 Interest Rate & Processing

-* If the loan is not paid by the due date, additional late charges of 0.5% per month will accrue on the unpaid principal balance until paid in full.
+* If the loan is unpaid after the due date, additional late charges of 0.5% per month will accrue on the unpaid principal bal-ance until paid in full.

 - 8%* simple interest per annum.